Snoop Dogg Backs Hollywood Strike, Questions How Streaming Companies Pay Musicians

 Conversations about music streaming companies not properly paying artists for their work have been taking place for years.
 In 2014, Aloe Blacc scolded streamers after only making $4,000 on a song that collected over 168 million domestic streams.

-“We need to figure that out the same way the writers are figuring it out — the writers are striking because [of] streaming, they can’t get paid,” said Snoop Dogg at the Milken Institute.
+“We need to figure that out the same way the writers are figuring it out—the writers are striking because [of] streaming, they can’t get paid,” Snoop Dogg said.
 “Because when it’s on the [streaming] platform, it’s not like in the box office.”

 The Emmy Award winner added, “In the box office, if it does all these numbers you make it up, ‘Oh, it did this many, here’s another check.’
 But on streaming, you got 300,000 hours that somebody watched your movie, where’s the money?”